jpalmer37/fluviewer/README.md

                         Gigabytes of memory allocated for normalizing reads (default=max) -g, --disable-garbage-collection
+                        Disable garbage collection and retain intermediate analysis files --skip-depth-normalization
+                        Skip read depth normalization (bbnorm) stage.
-                        Disable garbage collection and retain intermediate analysis files --force               Allow overwrite of existing files and directories.
+  --force               Allow overwrite of existing files and directories.
   --log-level {info,debug}
                         Log level (default=info)
   --version             show program's version number and exit
 ```

+### Depth Normalization

+Depending on the library preparation method used, some libraries get much higher depth of coverage near the
+ends of each segment.
+The `normalize_depth` stage is intended to normalize the depth-of-coverage across each segment to a consistent level, but this stage is optional.
+If you would like to skip the `normalize_depth` stage, simply add the `--skip-depth-normalization` flag.
+If that flag is used, the `assemble_contigs` stage will start directly with the set of reads supplied with the `--forward-reads` (`-f`) and `--reverse-reads` (`-r`) flags.

 ## FluViewer Database